Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 TRAFFIC to blog post

 Simple.
 Is this post actually generating any traffic at all?
+After all, if it has zero traffic it’s obviously not beneficial to our conversion rate optimization strategy.

 In this column write the traffic figure your post has gotten from all time.